DEPARTMENT OF HEALTH AND HUMAN SERVICES

 Mr. Chairman and Members of the Committee:

 The NHLBI provides global leadership for a research and education program to promote prevention and treatment of heart, lung, and blood diseases.
-The vision is to enhance the health of all individuals and thereby enable them to lead longer and more productive lives.
+Our vision is to enhance the health of all individuals and thereby enable them to enjoy longer and more productive lives.
 The Institute advances its objectives through an innovative program of excellent science that addresses urgent public health needs, capitalizes upon extraordinary opportunities, leverages strategic assets, balances and integrates basic and clinical research approaches, and calls upon the creativity, expertise, and dedication of thousands of scientists here and abroad.
 The American people have generously supported this work for many years, and tremendous progress has resulted.